 The Mary Cairncross trapdoor spider belongs to a small family called Ctenizidae.
 They are named for the unique house-doors they construct over their burrows, from a mixture of soil, vegetation and silk.

-This species has only recently described and is known only to occur within the reserve and other small rainforest patches nearby.
-It’s extremely limited endemic range means the reserve is crucial for the species’ survival.
+This species has only recently been described and is found in a very small geographic area that includes the reserve and nearby rainforest habitat.
+It’s extremely limited range means the reserve is crucial for the species’ survival.
 Learn more about it in this article.

 The ‘thynne’ part of their name gives homage to the Thynne sisters Elizabeth, Mabel and Mary Thynne, who originally donated the reserve land to council in 1941 in honour of their mother Mary Thynne (née Cairncross).